ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 Static Files
 ------------
 The environment variables ``FIXgsm``, ``TOPO_DIR``, and ``SFC_CLIMO_INPUT_DIR`` indicate the path to the directories where the static files are located.
-If you are on a pre-configured or configurable platform (i.e., a Level 1 or 2 platform), there is no need to stage the fixed files manually because they have been prestaged, and the paths are set in ``regional_workflow/ush/setup.sh``.
+If users are on a pre-configured or configurable platform (i.e., a Level 1 or 2 platform), there is no need to stage the fixed files manually because they have been prestaged, and the paths are set in ``regional_workflow/ush/setup.sh``.
 On Level 3 & 4 systems, the static files can be downloaded individually or as a full tar file from the `FTP data repository <https://ftp.emc.ncep.noaa.gov/EIB/UFS/SRW/v1p0/fix/>`__ or from `Amazon Web Services (AWS) cloud storage <https://ufs-data.s3.amazonaws.com/public_release/ufs-srweather-app-v1.0.0/fix/fix_files.tar.gz>`__ using the ``wget`` command.
-Then ``tar -xf <filename>`` will extract the compressed file:
+Then the ``tar`` command will extract the compressed file:

 .. code-block:: console

    wget https://ufs-data.s3.amazonaws.com/public_release/ufs-srweather-app-v1.0.0/fix/fix_files.tar.gz
    tar -xf fix_files.tar.gz

-The paths to the staged files must then be set in ``config.sh``.
+The paths to the files must then be set in ``config.sh``.
 Add the following code or alter the variable paths if they are already listed in the ``config.sh`` file:

-* ``FIXgsm=/path-to/fix/fix_am``
+* ``FIXgsm="/path-to/fix/fix_am"``
-* ``TOPO_DIR=/path-to/fix/fix_am/fix_orog``
+* ``TOPO_DIR="/path-to/fix/fix_am/fix_orog"``
-* ``SFC_CLIMO_INPUT_DIR=/path-to/fix_am/fix/sfc_climo/``
+* ``SFC_CLIMO_INPUT_DIR="/path-to/fix_am/fix/sfc_climo/"``

 .. _InitialConditions:

 Initial Condition Formats and Source
 ------------------------------------
 The SRW Application currently supports raw initial and lateral boundary conditions from numerous models (i.e., FV3GFS, NAM, RAP, HRRR).
-The data can be provided in three formats: :term:`NEMSIO`, netCDF, or :term:`GRIB2`.
-The SRW Application currently only supports the use of NEMSIO and netCDF input files from the GFS.
+The data can be provided in three formats: :term:`NEMSIO`, :term:`netCDF`, or :term:`GRIB2`.
+However, the SRW Application currently only supports the use of NEMSIO and netCDF input files from the GFS.

+..
+   COMMENT: So in reality, does this mean that only 2 formats are supported?

-The data required to run the "out-of-the-box" SRW App case described in :numref:`Chapter %s <QuickstartC>` is already preinstalled on `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems.
-Users on other systems can find the required IC/LBC data in the `FTP data repository <https://ftp.emc.ncep.noaa.gov/EIB/UFS/SRW/v1p0/simple_test_case/gst_model_data.tar.gz>`__ or on `AWS cloud storage <https://ufs-data.s3.amazonaws.com/public_release/ufs-srweather-app-v1.0.0/ic/gst_model_data.tar.gz>`_.
+The data required to run the "out-of-the-box" SRW App case described in Chapters :numref:`%s <QuickstartC>` and :numref:`%s <BuildRunSRW>` is already preinstalled on `Level 1 <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ systems.
+Users on Level 3 & 4 systems can find the required IC/LBC data in the `FTP data repository <https://ftp.emc.ncep.noaa.gov/EIB/UFS/SRW/v1p0/simple_test_case/gst_model_data.tar.gz>`__ or on `AWS cloud storage <https://ufs-data.s3.amazonaws.com/public_release/ufs-srweather-app-v1.0.0/ic/gst_model_data.tar.gz>`_.

 To add this data to your system, run the following commands from the ``ufs-srweather-app`` directory: